jonathanmaron/theimagingsource-tisd-sdk/README.md

 ## Installation

-Composer is the only supported method of installation.
+[Composer](https://getcomposer.org/doc/00-intro.md#globally) is the only supported method of installation.

-Once composer is globally installed, simply execute:

 ```composer require theimagingsource/tisd ~2.5```